Jonas1312/knowledge-base/base/language-learning/vietnamese/vietnamese.md

 ## Pronouns in Vietnamese

+If you are a man, refer to yourself as:

+- "Tôi" (Me), when speaking to others
+- "Anh" (I), when speaking to a girl

+To address someone:

+- use "Chị" for a female: "Cám ơn, chị" (Thank you, sister/madam)
+- use "Anh" for a male: "Cám ơn, anh" (Thank you, brother/sir)
+- use "Em" for a female younger  than you:
+  - "Chào em" (Hello, sister)
+  - "Em tên gì?"
+(What's your name, sister?)

 | I   | You | When to use                                   | Example                                                            |
 | --- | --- | --------------------------------------------- | ------------------------------------------------------------------ |
 | Tôi | Bạn | Same age with the person                      | Tôi là Vy (I am Vy)<br>Bạn là Vy (You are Vy)<br>Xin chào Bạn Định |